 How do they bank?
 Where do they live?
 What kind of debt and other monetary instruments do they use?

-already a stupid amount of money: 10x more wealth than merely “rich”.
-This is absolutely generational wealth–buying normal things doesn’t make a dent, and things that cost a lot of money often retain their value over time (like real estate or fine art).
+This is a huge amount of money: 10x more wealthy than merely “rich”.
+This is absolutely generational wealth–buying any kind of normal thing, even a house, won’t even make a dent in their wealth.
+In fact, ↑6 and ↑7 things usually retain or appreciate their value over time (like real estate or fine art).

 UHNW individuals “have, on average, eight cars and three or four homes.
 Three-quarters own a jet aircraft and most have a yacht.”
 (2006)